-Rehabilitation contributes to securing skilled labour
+Rehabilitation contributes to securing skilled labor

 Rehab processes must be improved